-(A) Any registered student organization or recognized university program may apply for funding for a specific purpose which is allowed under Title II of this document.
+(A) Any organization or recognized university program may apply for funding for a specific purpose which is allowed under Title II of this document.

-(B) At minimum, any official application for funding shall contain room for the organization/university program and contact person(s)’ names, event description, cost breakdown, other funding, community service, and the intended benefit of the event to YSU.
+(B) At minimum, any official application for funding shall contain room for the organization/university program and contact person(s)’ names, event description, itemized costs, other funding, community service, and the intended benefit of the event to YSU.

 (C) The Committee reserves the right to request an organization or university program membership roster if it would be material to the application.

 (D) Organizations and university programs will have read any ancillary materials concerning appropriations published by SGA.
 These materials will be distributed during the application process.

 (E) It is strongly recommended that applications be submitted to the Student Government Association, either in the office or electronically through the website, no later than four (4) weeks prior to the event for which funds are requested.
 The Financial Affairs Committee may appropriate funds for an organization if their application is beyond the four (4) week period, only if it will be logistically possible to transfer the funds in time for the event.
 Applicants are responsible for retaining all receipts and materials concerning their appropriation request.